-- 1 Choose Measure > Markers... from the main menu. - 2 In the Markers dialog box, select On to enable markers. - 3 From the Mode drop-down list, select Binary or Hex. - 4 From the Source drop-down list, select Bus1 or Bus2. - 5 Position the X1 and X2 markers to where you want to read the bus values (see "To make marker measurements" on page 178).
+- read bus values 1 Choose Measure > Markers... from the main menu (see page 38). - 2 In the Markers dialog box, select On to enable markers. - 3 From the Mode drop-down list, select Binary or Hex. - 4 From the Source drop-down list, select Bus1 or Bus2. - 5 Position the X1 and X2 markers to where you want to read the bus values (see "To make marker measurements" on page 188).

-read bus values
+- 2 In the Trigger Type drop-down list, select Pattern. - 3 Select the Pattern trigger type and the Entered qualifier. - 4 In the Bus1 or Bus2 fields, enter the hex character values.

-Bus values are displayed when using Pattern The bus values are also displayed when using the Pattern trigger function.
-Press the [Pattern] key on the front panel to display the Pattern Trigger Menu and the bus values will be displayed on the right, above the softkeys. trigger Open the Trigger dialog box by selecting the trigger badge or by choosing Trigger > Setup from the main menu.
-2 In the Trigger Type drop-down list, select Pattern.
-3 Select the Pattern trigger type and the Entered qualifier.
-4 In the Bus1 or Bus2 fields, enter the hex character values.
-NOTE If a digit is made up of less than four bits, the value of the digit is limited to the greatest number that can be represented by the number of bits.
+If a digit is made up of less than four bits, the value of the digit is limited to the greatest number that can be represented by the number of bits.

 The dollar sign (\$) will be displayed in the bus value when the bus value cannot be displayed as a hex value.
-This occurs when one or more "don't cares" (X) are combined with low (0) and high (1) logic levels in the pattern specification, or when a transition indicator - rising edge (\clubsuit) or falling edge (\clubsuit) - are included in the pattern specification.
+This occurs when one or more "don't cares" (X) are combined with low (0) and high (1) logic levels in the pattern specification, or when a transition indicator - rising edge ( $\checkmark$ ) or falling edge ( $\checkmark$ ) - are included in the pattern specification.
 A byte that consists of all don't cares (X) will be displayed in the bus as a don't care (X).

-See "Pattern Trigger" on page 141 for more information on Pattern triggering.
+See "Pattern Trigger" on page 153 for more information on Pattern triggering.